 - i.
-2 inches or less of surfacing or its equivalent1 thickness. - a.
-Processed by M&R as a Maintenance project. - ii.
-More than 2 inches of surfacing or its equivalent1 thickness. - a.
+Two inches or less of surfacing or its equivalent thickness. - a.
+Processed by Roadway as a Preventive Maintenance project. - ii.
+More than two inches of surfacing or its equivalent thickness. - a.
 Processed by Roadway. - b.
 Initially assumed to be a 3R scope of work, with the application of 3R standards.

-1 M&R has determined that 2 inches of recycle is structurally equivalent to 1⁄2-inch of Hot Mix Asphalt, e.g. a pavement determination of 2 inches of recycle followed by a 1.5-inch overlay is equivalent to a 2-inch resurfacing.
+&lt;sup>1 M&R has determined that two inches of in place recycle is structurally equivalent to one-quarter inch of Hot Mix Asphalt, e.g. a pavement determination of two inches of in place recycle followed by a one and one-half inch overlay is equivalent to a two-inch resurfacing.

 During the design process, these initial assumptions need to be verified.
 For some projects, the scope may be adjusted and different standards than initially assumed may be applied.
 For resurfacing projects, consistency with the expected service life is an important factor.
 For example, a curbed segment has an initial assumption of Category ii, i.e. 3R standards (expected service life up to 20 years) but the design process leads to a full-depth pavement reconstruction and application of New and Reconstructed standards.
 That is outside the scope of the primary need, which is system preservation.
-The strategy therefore may be adjusted to fit a Maintenance scope (expected service life up to 12 years) to address the primary need.
+The strategy therefore may be adjusted to fit a Preventive Maintenance scope (expected service life up to 12 years) to address the primary need.

-Another possibility is adjusting the scope of a Category i project to more than two inches of equivalent thickness and the project remains as a Maintenance project (expected service life up to 12 years).
+Another possibility is adjusting the scope of a Category i project to more than two inches of equivalent thickness and the project remains as a Preventive Maintenance project (expected service life up to 12 years).
 In rare cases, for a variety of factors, it may be anticipated that the typical maintenance strategy will fail well before its expected service life.
 These factors include, but are not limited to the existing pavement condition, overall pavement thickness, heavy truck loading and environmental conditions.
 At the Roadway Design Unit Head's (Unit Head) request, the Pavement Design Engineer in M&R may evaluate the expected service life of a proposed maintenance strategy on a specific project.
-If the Pavement Design Engineer determines the strategy will not meet its anticipated service life, the equivalent surfacing thickness may exceed 2 inches and still be constructed to maintenance standards as long as the expected service life does not exceed 12 years.
+If the Pavement Design Engineer determines the strategy will not meet its anticipated service life, the equivalent surfacing thickness may exceed two inches and still be constructed to Preventive Maintenance standards as long as the expected service life does not exceed 12 years.

-A pavement strategy that requires replacement of the entire pavement structure and construction of a new base or modification2 of the existing base will generally be designed to New and Reconstructed standards.
+A pavement strategy that requires replacement of the entire pavement structure and construction of a new base or modification of the existing base will generally be designed to New and Reconstructed standards.
 However, practical design considerations may allow deferment of widening the highway cross-section to a future New and Reconstructed project, and the application of 3R standards to the current project.
 Examples include reconstructing the pavement structure without modification of the existing base, and short segments built to New and Reconstructed standards.

 If it is determined that reducing an existing geometric design feature is practicable, according to a documented benefit-cost analysis, it can be reduced.
 However, it cannot be reduced below the current 3R guidance in the MDS (Ref.
-17.1) without first receiving a Design Relaxation of the MDS and/ or Design Exception (See Chapter One: Roadway Design Standards, Section 10.B, of this manual) and, for shoulder width for a segment on the Priority Commercial System, below the Priority Commercial System policy (See Chapter Six: The Typical Roadway Cross-Section, Section 2.A.1, of this manual) without approval of the ADE.
+17.1) without first receiving a Design Relaxation of the MDS and/or Design Exception (See Chapter One: Roadway Design Standards, Section 10.B, of this manual) and, for shoulder width for a segment on the Priority Commercial System, below the Priority Commercial System policy (See Chapter Six: The Typical Roadway Cross-Section, Section 2.A.1, of this manual) without approval of the ADE.